Gelassen/information-security/README.md

 # Attacks

-## Obtain private address of the organisation to further spoof it
+## Obtain private address of the organization to further spoof it
 1. Exchange server has to expose its internal IP on each email
-2. Misconfigureed DNS
+2. Misconfigured DNS
 3. Memory leaks
 4. Cracking WiFi
 5. Plug-in into a webinar or conference room to sniff traffic
-6. Phishing emails with special script to gather informaition from PC and network
+6. Phishing emails with special script to gather information from PC and network

 <a href="https://security.stackexchange.com/questions/111308/how-to-get-an-internal-network-address-range-during-a-footprinting-stage">https://security.stackexchange.com/questions/111308/how-to-get-an-internal-network-address-range-during-a-footprinting-stage</a>